christelinda-laureijs/crosby-lab-code/README.md

 # Crosby Lab Code

 This is a collection of R scripts for analyzing and plotting data from electrophysiology experiments conducted in the Crosby Lab.
 These data include evoked current amplitudes and action potential properties.
+I am developing this into a package with full documentation, which will be released soon.

 ## Evoked currents